cheesepencil/roguelikejam/README.md

 * **Dialogue**: Learn the lord's greivances from their own mouths, and discover their omissions and clues to making peace by conversing with their subjects.
 * **Fetch Quests**: Much of the conflict between lords is related to missing, misplaced, destroyed, or stolen persons and property.
 Find and return them to resolve disputes!
 * **Race Against the Clock**: Winter waits for no one.
 The conclusion of the story depends on who comes to the market.

-## Wishlist

-* day/night cycle
-* map that updates as you explore
-* a Jack-Frost-but-not-Jack-Frost character that makes his way across the map towards the crossroads.
-When he arrives, winter is here, and the game ends... better hope you have the lords on board before then!
-* a "living" village with a cast of randomly generated characters to talk to
-* roaming knights to capture you and waste your time
-* dungeons to escape from after you're captured

 ## Game Jams